-In a similar fashion to Michael Frayn‘s Noises Off or Victoria Wood‘s Acorn Antiques, this production playfully mixes slapstick comedy with funny dialogue, as jokes keep coming at a relentless pace.
+In a similar fashion to Michael Frayn‘s Noises Off or Victoria Wood‘s Acorn Antiques, this production playfully mixes slapstick comedy with funny dialogue, and jokes keep coming at a relentless pace.
 As the fictitious Cornley Polytechnic Society stage their latest production,The Murder at Haversham Manor, everything that could go wrong does go wrong, much to the audience’s delight.
 From intentionally hammy acting, actors getting their lines wrong, the parts of the set falling down to cast injuries, this play capitalises on the conventions of the farcical genre and delivers a thoroughly entertaining evening.
 Even before the play even begins, the fourth wall is instantly broken as the cast look around the auditorium for their missing cast member, a dog named Winston.

 Throughout the play, the fourth wall is effectively broken as cast members interact with the audience and the play’s ‘director’, played by the brilliant Jake Curran, introduces his Cornley Polytechnic Society’s production.
 After the interval, he apologetically explains to the audience that they may have noticed “one or two mistakes“.
-I loved the way that this play breaks the fourth wall.
-It helped keep the play fresh and thoroughly entertaining.
+I love the way that this play breaks the fourth wall.
+It helps keep the play fresh and thoroughly entertaining.

-From start to finish, this play was absolutely hilarious and I loved every minute of it.
-I was left in complete admiration of all involved in this play.
+From start to finish, this play is absolutely hilarious and I loved every minute of it.
+I am in complete admiration of all involved in this play.
 It is expertly choreographed with and comically timed to absolute perfection.
 Its relentless pace left me exhausted, let alone the superbly talented ensemble cast.
 As the play continues, this pace gets even more intense as it hurtles towards calamity.
 The more that goes wrong, the funnier it gets, as the characters get even more exasperated, desperately trying to cover their mistakes.
-The sheer physical exertion and stamina of every member of the cast had me in awe.
+The sheer physical exertion and stamina of every member of the cast is awe inspiring.

 However, Mischief Theatre raise the bar an extra level.
-Just when you feel that nothing else could go wrong, it gets even worse.
+Just when you feel that nothing else can go wrong, it gets even worse.
 When you predict what will happen next, they defy your expectations and heighten the antics further than your imagination can comprehend.
 To me, this made the play refreshing and gave it an originality.
 Even though I have seen Noises Off, The Play That Goes Wrong constantly had me guessing what on earth could happen next, and how the comedy can be increased to another level.

 I had a great time watching this play.
 It is the funniest play I have ever seen.
-It was absolutely hilarious, thoroughly entertaining and had my ribs hurting with laughter.
+Absolutely hilarious, and thoroughly entertaining, my ribs hurt from laughing so much.
 I will definitely be getting tickets to Mischief Theatre’s comedy about a bank robbery, imaginably titled The Comedy About a Train Robbery, which is on at The Lowry Theatre later in the year.